andrewkember/dev.kemli/content/posts/2002-06-rewrite.md

 ![Webcam photo](/static/posts/2002-06-rewrite-capture.jpg)

-The new and improved Kember.net is prefered by 8 out of 10 cats.
+The new and improved Kember.net is preferred by 8 out of 10 cats.

 Kember.net will support full reverse-biased matrix manipulation with fractional byte-aligned Mr. Kipling geometry.